Vegetarian Pad Thai

-Heat a wok or large frying pan over a medium heat.
+Heat a wok or large non-stick frying pan over a medium heat.
 Add the sesame seeds and toss until lightly golden.
 Tip on to a plate and set aside.
 Add the peanuts and sauté until golden.
-Tip on to a chopping board, then cool before chopping.

-Push to one side and add the remaining oil.
-Add the eggs and let it sit for 30 seconds, the scramble until cooked.
+Push to one side and add the eggs and let it sit for 30 seconds, the scramble until cooked.

 Add the pak choi, noodles, with the beansprouts, pak choi and cook for 3 minutes until piping hot.
 Cut the lime in half and squeeze in the juice, then sprinkle over the soy sauce and toasted sesame seeds, tossing until evenly coated.
 Divide the pad Thai among plates and scatter over the peanuts to serve.